Facebook page vs. website: Which one should you pick?

 A good example of a website builder that fits the description is GetResponse.

-GetResponse Free Website Builder is a code-free website creator powered by AI.
+GetResponse’s Website Builder is a code-free website creator powered by AI.
 It provides various tools that will help you set up your site in minutes.
-You will, for example, get free website templates that you can customize extensively using a simple drag-and-drop editor.
+You will, for example, get website templates that you can customize extensively using a simple drag-and-drop editor.

-They also have templates for different industries ranging from restaurants and real estate to law firms and affiliate websites.
-Finding the perfect fit for your needs should, therefore, be a straightforward task.
+They also have templates for different industries, from restaurants and real estate to law firms and affiliate websites.
+Finding the perfect fit for your needs should, therefore, be straightforward.

 Check out this video showing just how easy it is to create your own website with GetResponse: